Gerson Borrero: Journalism

-Borrero's journalism has covered a broad spectrum of New York City life: particularly in the areas of government and politics, media, popular culture, and Latino and immigration issues.
-As editor-at-large of City & State NY, Borrero researched and interviewed New York's top political leaders and influencers.
-He also serves on City & State's editorial board, and leads their feature coverage of the annual Somos El Futuro legislative conference.
+Borrero's journalism has covered a broad spectrum of New York City life: particularly in the areas of government and politics.

 In 1996 he landed a column called Bajo Fuego ("Under Fire") in El Diario/La Prensa.
 In announcing this new column, El Diario publisher Rossana Rosado declared that Borrero understood the city in a way that the paper's Latin America-trained reporters did not.

 For nineteen years, from 1995 through 2014, Bajo Fuego was published thrice weekly in El Diario/La Prensa.
 The column won several awards for its in-depth research, and its unique perspective on Latino life in New York.

 For three years, from 2000 through 2003, Borrero also served as editor-in-chief of El Diario.

 Radio

 Borrero's Bajo Fuego column caught the attention of Radio WADO's management in New York City.
 They gave Borrero a sprawling three hours-per day, five days per week, talk show.
 New Yorkers enjoyed his brash, dramatic style of reporting and interviewing - and according to Arbitron ratings, the show's audience grew to 165,000 a week.
 "He's a very popular guy.
 He could make you, and he could break you," said New York State Senator Rubén Díaz Sr., who is also the father of Bronx Borough President Rubén Díaz Jr.

 The show ran until 2001, and Borrero continued as a radio broadcaster for over twenty years.

 He is also a frequent guest on the Brian Lehrer Show on WNYC.